wework/ray/DEVELOP.md

 After following the setup instructions above, you can use these steps to begin your contributions to the design system.

 1. Start the development servers
-2. Modify or create new SCSS/JS in the `packages/core/src` directory
-3. Modify or create new documentation in the `docs/` directory
-4. Test your changes (and write tests if applicable): `yarn test`
-5. Commit your changes with a [conventional commit]: `yarn commit`
-6. Push your changes to GitHub and create a pull-request.
-7. Wait for a review by the maintainers.

-Run the development servers

 ```bash
 # Spin up both the storybook and docs servers